 Intentional vulnerabilities in encryption algorithms seem tempting to secret services and law enforcement agencies alike – after all, they allow supposedly secure information to be read.
-Professor Gregor Leander and Dr. Christof Beierle from the Symmetric Cryptography group and Dr. David Rupprecht from the Chair for System Security discuss the sense and nonsense of such backdoors and describe a very long-lasting example of such a gap.
+Professor Gregor Leander and Dr. Christof Beierle from the Symmetric Cryptography group and Dr. David Rupprecht from the Chair for System Security at the Horst Görtz Institute for IT Security at Ruhr University Bochum discuss the sense and nonsense of such backdoors and describe a very long-lasting example of such a gap.
 Together with international colleagues, they showed that current smartphones still have the insecure mobile phone encryption GEA-1 installed.
 It has been around since the 1990s, and according to mobile phone standards, it should have disappeared in 2013.

 Professor Leander, Dr. Rupprecht, Dr. Beierle, you are looking for secret backdoors.
 What exactly is that?

 David Rupprecht: A backdoor is a kind of in-built weak link in the encryption process.
 You can think of it like a master key that shouldn’t exist in the first place.
 In the case we are investigating, it is physically located in a chipset installed in mobile phones, i.e. on the hardware.